Elevate Customer Service: From Basics to Concierge-Level Care

 Some don't even provide a phone number to call.
 This means if a member arrives to find a wrong or absent reservation, their only option is to send an email and wait, stranded, for a reply.

-This isn't good enough when 60% of travelers place the highest priority on great customer service when deciding which travel company to do business with.
-That's compared to 46% of travelers who prioritize companies with the best loyalty program.
+This isn't good enough when customers value great service even over low prices when deciding which company to book through.
 If your goal in offering discounts in the first place is to delight your members, poor customer service accomplishes exactly the opposite.

-Brad Conner, senior director of wholesale travel, said, “We are a dying breed of customer service because businesses forgot about the member experience and started caring more about profit margins.”
+Brad Conner, senior director of wholesale travel tells potential client that Access is a dying breed of customer service because businesses forgot about the member experience and started caring more about profit margins."

 How do you Measure Up?